Kisangani: Hydrology and geology

 The Lualaba River flows through a bend to a confluence with the Congo River; at the alteration of the waterways lies the city of Kisangani.
 Much of Kisangani City is built on land with the Tshopo River on its north and the Congo River on its south.
 Many tributaries and islands are intertwined, conducive to moving inland waterways.
 Tidal straits separate L'Île Mbiye from the mainland of Kisangani City.
 The seven cataracts have a total drop of 61 meters (200 feet).
 Wagenia Falls where the fishery is installed on the rapids can be seen.

-The soil in Kisangani is typical of the central Congo Basin, characterized by red ochre ferralitic soils, also known as Ferralsols or Oxisols.
-These soils are known for their considerable thickness, red to yellow coloring, and acidic pH (less than 6).
+The soil in Kisangani is typical of the central Congo Basin, characterised by red ochre ferralitic soils, also known as Ferralsols or Oxisols.
+These soils are known for their considerable thickness, red to yellow colouring, and acidic pH (less than 6).
 The low silica sesquioxide ratio of the clay fraction, coupled with a low cation exchange capacity and primary mineral content, results in a soil with low clay activity and soluble element content, yet exhibiting fairly good stability of aggregates.

 Climate

-Being adjacent to the equator, the city has a tropical monsoon climate (Köppen Am), marginally missing the criterion for a tropical rainforest climate (Köppen Af) due to the fact that its driest month (January) sees on average just below 60 mm of rain – a rainforest-like climate typical of the humid and wet Congo Rainforest.
-Humidity is high throughout the year (averaging 86%), and annual rainfall amounts to 1620 mm and occurs fairly regularly; even in the driest month, the rainfall totals more than 53 mm.
-Temperatures are also uniformly high throughout the year due to its equatorial location, averaging around 25 C (77 F), and there is little diurnal variability.
-Kisangani is also a beneficiary of a cool breeze that often blows off the Congo River.
+Being close to the equator, the city has a tropical monsoon climate (Köppen Am), marginally missing the criterion for a tropical rainforest climate (Af), because its driest month (January) sees on average just below 60 mm of rain – a rainforest-like climate typical of the humid and wet Congo Rainforest.
+Humidity is high throughout the year, averaging 86%.
+Annual rainfall amounts to 1620 mm and occurs fairly regularly.
+Even in the driest month, the rainfall totals more than 53 mm.

+Temperatures are uniformly high throughout the year due to its equatorial location, averaging around 25 C, with little diurnal variability.
+Kisangani has a cool breeze that often blows off the Congo River.